solid/solidproject.org/_posts/developers/apps/inrupt-tutorial/2021-08-03-00_getting-started.md

 ## Developing your first app

 Once you are set up with your own Pod and WebID, you're ready to develop your own app.
-Various Solid client libraries may provide a tutorial for beginners; for example, Inrupt offers the [JS Client Library tutorial](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/getting-started/).
+Various Solid client libraries may provide a tutorial for beginners; for example, Inrupt offers the [JS Client Library tutorial](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/getting-started/), and O-Team offers the [Solid-React-LDO tutorial](https://github.com/o-development/ldo/blob/main/documentation/solid-react-tutorial.md).

 ## Community assistance